 In addition, the Internet offers great options to market effectively without requiring a big budget.
 The trade-off, of course, is that you have to invest time and effort instead.
-However, the rewards for well implemented small business marketing initiatives in 2012 can be huge.
+However, the rewards for well implemented small business marketing initiative can be huge.

 Let's start with a few interesting facts:

 - Despite the enormous potential of the Internet to reach people anywhere in the world, "local" search is becoming more and more popular - especially for small business